frederic-perez/AmE-dictionary/data/idioms.md

 __game__
 __game-changer__ :dart::nine::m: (game changer) An idea or event that significantly changes the way something is done or thought about.
 __gangbusters__ __1__ Successful. _Oh, presenting the case to the students was gangbusters—they got totally engrossed in trying to the solve the mystery._ __2__ A wild, busy, and successful event.
 (See also _like gangbusters_.) _Our party was truly gangbusters, for sure._
+__gantry officer__ In the Star Wars universe, a _Gantry Officer_ is a specific Imperial military role, typically associated with the Death Star.
+These officers wear distinctive black uniforms and are part of the ship’s crew.
 __garbage in, garbage out__ :two::hammer:
 __gargle__ :two: __1__ _v slang_ To drink alcohol. _I lit a cigarette and gargled Old Crow._ __2__ _n slang_ An alcoholic drink. _It’s been a long week—want to get a gargle with me?_
 __gas__ :three: __4__ _vi_ To have a good time. _We gassed all evening._ _We’re here to gas on the show._